deepakgonda/angular-image-viewer/README.md

 }
 ```

-Note: This package is built using the idea & code from ngx-image-viewer(https://github.com/jpilfold/ngx-image-viewer).
-It has advantage that it uses latest dependencies which fixes Issue #23 & #29
+Note: This package is built using the idea from ngx-image-viewer(https://github.com/jpilfold/ngx-image-viewer).
+It has advantage that it uses latest dependencies which fixes Issue #23 & #29  i.e related to FullScreen Image.